 - Allows the person being treated to focus in on relevant areas that need more attention

 THE IMPORTANCE OF SUCTION POWER

-- Helps promote collagen production and cell turnover to reveal fresher younger looking skin.
+- It helps promote collagen production and cell turnover to reveal fresher younger-looking skin.

 - Gentler treatment when compared to laser with little to no downtime.